 The ones in purple are changed.
 This my default configuration for Bit locker.
 Click Ok(twice) and then for create.

-The profile has been applied on the device and the drive is encrypted.
-If the status shows an error, then you have might a bootable disk or USB connected to your device.
+The profile has been applied to the device and the drive is encrypted.
+If the status shows an error, then you have might a bootable disk or USB-stick connected to your device.
 You have to unplug your ISO, DVD or USB before device continues with encrypting.

 You see that the C: drive (the OS drive) is encrypted, pushed by device configuration profile.